adrianstando/Inverse-search-engine-for-PDF-files/README.md

 # Inverse search engine for PDF files

-Project for Java course for Data Science studies at MiNI, Warsaw University of Technology.

 ## App description

 The app builds [Inverted index](https://en.wikipedia.org/wiki/Inverted_index) from all `*.pdf` files stored in chosen directory and its subdirectories so as to enable fast word (and phrase) searches.